AI search fix

 How Perplexity picks citations

-Perplexity picks citations from sources it can retrieve and evaluate as useful for a specific query.
-That means your pages must be crawlable, readable as plain HTML, and clearly aligned to question intent.
-Citation choice also depends on trust and usefulness signals: direct answers, factual consistency, and low ambiguity.
-Allowing PerplexityBot is a prerequisite, but it does not guarantee your page will be cited.
-Treat citations as an outcome of retrieval fitness plus content quality, not as a switch you can force.
+Perplexity selects citations from sources it can retrieve and judge useful for a given query.
+Your pages must be crawlable, readable as plain HTML, and aligned to question intent.
+Citation choice also weighs trust: direct answers, factual consistency, and low ambiguity.
+Allowing PerplexityBot is a prerequisite, not a switch that forces a link.
+Treat citations as an outcome of retrieval fitness plus content quality.

-A common failure pattern is technical access without answer quality: bots can fetch the page, but the page does not answer the query directly enough to earn citation placement.
+A frequent pattern is technical access without answer quality: PerplexityBot fetches the page, but the opening copy never answers the query plainly enough to earn a footnote.

 | Layer | What to check |